winne27/fhem.js/README.md

 # Client

-On client side you need socket.io (tested with diverent browsers and with Android Java using java class [com.github.nkzawa.socketio.client](https://github.com/nkzawa/socket.io-client.java) for realizing a websocket connection.).
+On client side you need socket.io (tested with different browsers and with Android Java using java class [com.github.nkzawa.socketio.client](https://github.com/nkzawa/socket.io-client.java) for realizing a websocket connection.).

 Establish connection to node.js server by: